Electricity in Ukraine: International trade

-About 2 GW can flow with neighbouring countries.
+Normally Ukraine is a net exporter (for example in summer 2025), but imports in winter because demand increases and Russia damages the system.
+About 2.5 GW can flow with neighbouring countries.
+In 2025 this capacity was rarely fully used, likely due to technical difficulties in Ukraine’s grid and import price caps.
+In January 2026 the price cap was increased to 15,000 UAH/MWh (16,000 for balancing).

 There is a 750 kV link with Hungary.
+Rzeszów–Khmelnytskyi powerline connects Poland at 750 kV.
+Vetrino–Isaccea–Yuzhnoukrainsk powerline connects Romania at 750 kV.
 It has been suggested that the 220 kV link with Poland be improved and that interconnection with Slovakia be built sooner.
 There are five 110 kV interconnections with Moldova, but they could be better used.

+The IEA says that capacity limits on links from neighbouring countries should be increased.

+Storage, transmission, distribution and resiliance

-The IEA says that capacity limits on links from neighbouring countries should be increased, and that more decentralised generation and batteries should be installed for energy security.
+The IEA says that more decentralised generation and batteries should be installed for energy security.
 They recommend more off-grid and mini-grid.
 Both transmission and distribution have been attacked, and shelters have been built to protect substations from attack.
+Resilience includes restoring power quickly and limiting problems caused by outages: making grids smarter can help.

 Due to the large share of fixed-production nuclear, balancing the grid is particularly difficult during peak demand, which is in the morning and evening due to retail demand.
 Peak demand can reach 18 GW in winter, or 19 in cold winters.

 DTEK is building more storage, to improve ancillary services such as frequency control.
 Grid batteries with 200 MW power and 400 MWh energy were operating in 2025.
+There is a reserve stockpile of transformers.